Skip to content

 You’re not eating less.
 You’re eating in an order and combination that lets the same food cost you far less glucose chaos — that’s the edge.

 Step 5 — optimise the non-food variables.
-A CGM also exposes drivers that have nothing to do with what’s on the plate: poor sleep can raise morning glucose, a high-stress day can lift it independent of food, exercise timing changes the response, and acute cold exposure is associated with a short-term rise in insulin sensitivity.
-Measure them; don’t assume them.
+A CGM also exposes drivers that have nothing to do with what’s on the plate: poor sleep can raise morning glucose (a week at five hours a night measurably cut insulin sensitivity in healthy men), a high-stress day can lift it independent of food, and exercise timing changes the response.
+The claim previously made here about acute cold exposure raising insulin sensitivity is one we cannot substantiate for a single cold shower — the cold-adaptation research runs over weeks and mostly in people with type 2 diabetes — so treat it as unverified.
+Measure these; don’t assume them.

 What does data ownership actually mean for your health?